Esri/solution.js/docs/Publishing to npmjs.md

 ?
 Enter OTP: <2-factor-code>
 ```

-8. Update the package.json files in the TypeScript examples in the common package and run `npm install` for each.
+10. Update the package.json files in the TypeScript examples in the common package with the new version number and run `npm install` for each.

 The publish step
 1. commits and pushes the publishing changes to GitHub